Learn how Editors turn good work into great work

 Editing is a highly sought after skill.
-Whether you want to work as a professional editor or need to use editing as part of your current job, this skill can provide you with essential skills.
-It can help to improve your job prospects and your job performance.
+Whether you want to work as a professional editor or need to use editing as part of your current job, developing your ability and knowledge can provide you with essential skills which you can apply to your work.

 - It can help to improve your job performance.

 - It can help to improve your job and career prospects.